-- Hypothesis: high TFP firms undertake greater capital and intangibles expenditure and their future returns are higher to compensate investors for the risks associated with this higher expenditure. - Both tangible and intangible expenditure involve foregoing current production to increase future production (Corrado et al., 2005). - Capital expenditure (CE): - Increases in capital investment are followed by lower returns (Berk et al., 1999; Baker et al., 2003; Titman et al., 2004). - However, the negative relationship doesn't hold for Japanese firms (Titman et al., 2009; Miyagawa and Takizawa, 2017; Kubota and Takehara, 2018).
+- Hypothesis: high TFP firms undertake greater capital and intangibles expenditure and their future returns are higher to compensate investors for the risks associated with this higher expenditure. - Both tangible and intangible expenditure involve foregoing current production to increase future production (Corrado, Hulten, and Sichel, 2005). - Capital expenditure (CE): - Increases in capital investment are followed by lower returns (Berk, Green, and Naik, 1999; Baker, Stein, and Wurgler, 2003; Titman, Wei, and Xie, 2004). - However, the negative relationship doesn't hold for Japanese firms (Titman, Wei, and Xie, 2009; Miyagawa and Takizawa, 2017; Kubota and Takehara, 2018).